Nettle Leaf

 Effects when smoking

 Smoking nettle leaf remains largely uncharted territory.
 Limited scientific research exists on its specific effects when inhaled.
-Most evidence comes from other consumption methods like teas and tinctures, giving us hints about what might happen when smoked.
+Most evidence comes from teas and tinctures, offering clues about what might happen when smoked.

 Common smoking effects include: